cloudposse/atmos/website/docs/cli/commands/atlantis/atlantis-generate-repo-config.md

 atmos atlantis generate repo-config --config-template config-1 --project-template project-1
 ```

-the `atlantis.yaml` file would look like this:
+the generated `atlantis.yaml` file would look like this:

 ```yaml
 version: 3